ms-jpq/coq_nvim/docs/KEYBIND.md

 #### `coq_settings.keymap.repeat`

-Repeat last edit.
+Repeat last edit performed by `coq`.

 Note: this is not the same as `.` key in Vim.
 Vim's `.` key is pretty "dumb" as it simply stores and replays keystrokes, while `coq` performs arbitrary edits.

 ie. typo correction, some LSP requests, multi-line Tabnine edits etc

 It is not feasible to get `coq` to translate any arbitrary edit into a sequence of `.` keystrokes without substantial edgecases.

 ie. `coq` cannot realistically reproduce Vim's "unique" interpertion of unicode grapheme clusters bug for bug.